Matheus-Leone/MAIA/README.md

-Here there will be projects and its informations about MAIA
+Here there will be MAIA projects and its informations